nlfiedler/dart-rocksdb/README.md

 ## Feature Support

-- [ ] Read and write keys
+- [x] Read and write keys
-- [ ] Forward iteration
+- [x] Forward iteration
-- [ ] Multi-isolate
+- [x] Multi-isolate
 - [ ] Backward iteration
 - [ ] Snapshots
 - [ ] Bulk get / put

+## Custom Encoding and Decoding

+Using the `RocksDB.openUtf8()` function your application can open a database whose keys and values are `Strings`.
+However, you can instead specify `keyEncoding` and `valueEncoding` when calling `RocksDB.open()` to open a database with keys and values whose encodings are defined by your application.
+See [example/json.dart](./example/json.dart) for an example which stores Dart objects in the database using JSON.

 ## Contributing

 Feedback and pull requests are welcome.

-## History
+## History and Credit

-This package was originally created by Adam Lofts as a wrapper for [LevelDB](https://github.com/google/leveldb/).
+This package was originally [created](https://github.com/adamlofts/leveldb_dart) in 2016 by Adam Lofts as a wrapper for [LevelDB](https://github.com/google/leveldb/).

-Later Logan Gorence converted the code to link with RocksDB.
+In early 2019 Logan Gorence [converted](https://github.com/SpinlockLabs/rocksdb-dart) the code to link with RocksDB.